STORM TEAM 8 FORECAST: Slightly higher humidity and above average temps

 Another warm and dry day tomorrow with highs near 90 degrees.
 We hit 91 on Saturday afternoon.
 There is just a 10% rain chance Sunday.

 TRACKING THE TROPICS: Tropical Storm Karen is still quite weak with winds of 40 mph.
 It may downgrade to a tropical depression as it stalls in the Atlantic.
-Hurricane Lorenzo is expected to become a major hurricane, but it will stay in the open water.
+Hurricane Lorenzo is now a major hurricane, but it will stay in the open water.